-Removing the Processor Heatsink Module from the Motherboard
+Removing the Processor Heatsink Module (PHM) from the Motherboard

-Before removing the processor heatsink module (PHM), power down as described in Section 3.1.
+Before removing the processor heatsink module (PHM), unplug power cord from the power outlet.

-- 1. Using a T30 Torx-bit screwdriver, loosen and remove the screws on the PHM from the socket, starting with the screw marked #4, in the sequence of 4, 3, 2, 1. - 2.
-Pull up the PHM while releasing the small snap tabs on two corners of the socket.
+- Using a T30 Torx-bit screwdriver, turn the screws on the PHM counterclockwise to loosen them from the socket, starting with screw marked #4 (in the sequence of 4, 3, 2, 1). - 2.
+After all four screws are removed, wiggle the PHM gently and pull it up to remove it from the socket.